Reyna-Ramirez/Final-project-CHEM-5630/README.md

 OUTPUT: This code will compute the center of mass for two molecules and save the result as a file that contains the coordinates of the center of mass for each molecule (center_of_mass_output).

-EXECUTION: To execute the program open: calculate_center_of_mass.py or calculate_center_of_mass.ipynb and enter the files for atomic mass and coordinates of the molecules.
+EXECUTION: To execute the program open: calculate_center_of_mass.ipynb and enter the files for atomic mass and coordinates of the molecules.

 TEST_INPUT: fake_dimer.xyz contains coordinates for a fake molecule in Angstroms.